 Interview conducted by Niall Coleman, features editor

-The role of Equality and Diversity Officer fundamentally concerns representing marginalised groups.
-As a student, do you feel that you can relate to this aspect of the role?
+The role of VP Equality and Diversity Officer fundamentally concerns representing marginalised groups within the student community.
+To what extent to do you feel you can personally relate to this aspect of the role?